lcrawlab/mvMAPIT/README.md

 carried out within an R environment.
 ### Introduction

 Epistasis, commonly defined as the interaction between genetic loci, is known to play an important role in the phenotypic variation of complex traits.
 As a result, many statistical methods have been developed to identify genetic variants that are involved in epistasis, and nearly all of these approaches carry out this task by focusing on analyzing one trait at a time.
 However, because of the large combinatorial search space of interactions, most epistasis mapping methods face enormous computational challenges and often suffer from low statistical power.

 Previous studies have shown that jointly modeling multiple phenotypes can often dramatically increase statistical power for association mapping.
 Therefore, here we present the **multivariate MArginal ePIstasis Test (mvMAPIT)** – a multi-outcome generalization of a recently proposed epistatic detection method which seeks to detect *marginal epistasis* or the combined pairwise interaction effects between a given variant and all other variants.
 By searching for marginal epistatic effects, one can identify genetic variants that are involved in epistasis without the need to identify the exact partners with which the variants interact – thus, potentially alleviating much of the statistical and computational burden associated with conventional explicit search based methods.
 Our proposed mvMAPIT builds upon this strategy by taking of correlation structures between traits to improve the identification of variants involved in epistasis.
 We formulate mvMAPIT as a multivariate linear mixed model and develop a multi-trait variance component estimation algorithm for efficient parameter inference and *P*-value computation.
 Together with reasonable model approximations, our proposed approach is scalable to moderately sized GWA studies.

 ### The Method
 The **multivariate MArginal ePIstasis Test** is a multi-outcome extension of the statistical framework MAPIT which aims to identify variants that are involved in epistatic interactions by leveraging the correlation structure of non-additive genetic variation that is shared between multiple traits.
 The key idea behind the concept of marginal epistasis is to identify variants that are involved in epistasis while avoiding the need to explicitly conduct an exhaustive search over all possible pairwise interactions.
 As an overview of mvMAPIT and its corresponding software implementation, we will assume that we have access to an GWA study on `N` individuals denoted as `D = {X,Y}` where `X` is an `N x J` matrix of genotypes with `J` denoting the number of SNPs (each of which is encoded as `{0,1,2}` copies of a reference allele at each locus `j`) and `Y` denoting a `N x D` matrix holding `D` different traits that are measured for each of the `N` individuals.

 The goal of mvMAPIT is to identify variants that have non-zero interaction effects with any other variant in the data.
 To accomplish this, we examine each SNP in turn and assess the null hypothesis that the variance component is zero.
-In practice, we use a computationally efficient method of moments algorithm called MQS to estimate model parameters and to carry out calibrated statistical tests within mvMAPIT.
+In practice, we use a computationally efficient method of moments algorithm calledMQS to estimate model parameters and to carry out calibrated statistical tests within mvMAPIT.

 ## Installation